US Fiancee (K1) Visa

 Many clients wonder what the benefits are of the K1 fiancée visa compared to other US Visa options.
 We have listed below the many benefits of applying for a K1 Visa for your Thai fiancée.
 If you are considering using a US Tourist Visa for your fiancée - don't.
 The K1 Visa is the better option for a number of reasons as mentioned in K1 visa process.

 - The K1 Visa Thailand is easier to obtain than the K-3 Visa.
 Comparing the two, the K1 Visa is much faster.
-The average K1 Visa application form submission to having a K1 Visa in your Thai fiancées passport is on average 4-6 months with us at Siam-Legal.
+The average K1 Visa application form submission to having a K1 Visa in your Thai fiancées passport is on average 12-18 months due to the pandemic.

 - Your Thai fiancée during the K1 Visa application process can have her child/children added to the K1-Visa petition as a K2 derivative.
 Once she is granted the K1 Visa the children would then also be granted a K2 Visa.